mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

   * `filename`

     The output filename format, use the following tag `%schema%`, `%table%`, `%entity%`, and `%extension%` to allow the filename to be replaced with contextual data.
+Default is `%entity%.%extension%`.

   * `skipPluralNameChecking`

     Skip checking the plural name of model and leave as is, useful for non English table names.
-Default to `false`.
+Default is `false`.

   * `backupExistingFile`

     If target already exists create a backup before replacing the content.
-Default `true`.
+Default is `true`.

+  * `enhanceManyToManyDetection`

+    If enabled, many to many relations between tables will be added to generated code.
+Default is `true`.

 ### Option list for Doctrine 1.0

   * `extendTableNameWithSchemaName`

+    Include schema name beside the table name.
+Default is `false`.

   * `{d:externalRelations}`

 ### Option list for Doctrine 2.0 YAML

   * `useAutomaticRepository`

+    Automatically generate entity repository class name.

   * `bundleNamespace`

+    The global namespace prefix for entity class name.

   * `entityNamespace`

+    The entity namespace.
+Default is `Entity`.

   * `repositoryNamespace`

+    The namespace prefix for entity repository class name.
+For this configuration to apply, `useAutomaticRepository` must be set to `true`.

   * `extendTableNameWithSchemaName`

+    Include schema name beside the table name.
+Default is `false`.

 ### Option list for Doctrine 2.0 Annotation

   * `useAnnotationPrefix`

+    Doctrine annotation prefix.
+Default is `ORM\`.

   * `useAutomaticRepository`

+    See above.

   * `bundleNamespace`

+    See above.

   * `entityNamespace`

+    See above.

   * `repositoryNamespace`

+    See above.

   * `skipGetterAndSetter`

+    Don't generate columns getter and setter.
+Default is `false`.

-  * `enhancedManyToManyDetection`
+  * `generateEntitySerialization`

+    Generate method `__sleep()` to include only real columns when entity is serialized.
+Default is `true`.

 ### Option list for Zend DbTable